-As of July 19, 2022, there are 87 manatees in rehabilitation at 14 critical care or rehabilitation/holding facilities.
-Of these, there are 71 in Florida, 2 in Georgia, 12 in Ohio, 1 in Texas and 1 in Puerto Rico.
+As of mid-August, 2022, there are 81 manatees in rehabilitation at 13 critical care or rehabilitation/holding facilities.
+Of these, there are 66 in Florida, 2 in Georgia, 12 in Ohio and 1 in Puerto Rico.
 All but 15 of these animals are considered releasable and are slated for return to the wild following rehabilitation.

-We encourage people to continue reporting sick, injured or dead manatees to the FWC's Wildlife Alert Hotline at 888-404-3922 so trained experts can respond and assess the situation.
+We encourage people to report sick, injured or dead manatees to the FWC's Wildlife Alert Hotline at 888-404-3922 so trained experts can respond and assess the situation.
 People should never push a stranded marine mammal back into the water.